 Optical clocks are amazingly stable frequency standards, which would be off by only one second over the age of the universe.
 Bringing those clocks from the laboratory into a robust and compact form will have a large impact on telecommunication (e.g. network synchronization, traffic bandwidth, GPS free navigation), geology (e.g. underground exploration, monitoring of water tables or ice sheets), astronomy (e.g. low-frequency gravitational wave detection, radio telescope synchronization), and other fields.
 Likewise, techniques developed for robust clocks will improve laboratory clocks, potentially leading to physics beyond the standard model.
+Picture is the Testbed setup with lattice beam and clock beam in the vertical direction.

 Long Range Interaction